 VenturiOne – Flow Cytometry Analysis

-Our FACS Data Analysis Software, VenturiOne, provides easy an informative analysis of the largest FCS data files.
+Our FCS Data Analysis Software, VenturiOne, provides easy an informative analysis of the largest FCS data files.

-You can interpret your data in a range of ways, with the ability to generate 2D and 3D overlay plots with custom fields, statistical calculations, and rules, as well as our compensation wizard, hyperlog sliders, and gating.
+You can carry out flow cytometry data interpretation in a range of ways using VenturiOne, with the ability to generate 2D and 3D overlay plots with custom fields, statistical calculations, and rules, as well as our compensation wizard, hyperlog sliders, and gating.